1. We're related to aye-ayes

 It took a while before researchers placed the aye-aye in the primate family.
 Before that, the aye-aye's appearance as well as its continuously growing incisor teeth — which is characteristic of rodents — caused it to be classified in the order Rodentia.
 Now, this creature is known to be a highly specialized lemur.

 5. They have 'pseudothumbs'

-Researchers from North Carolina State University found that aye-ayes have a tiny extra digit that could help them grip branches as they move through trees.
+Researchers from North Carolina State University found that aye-ayes have a tiny extra structure that could help them grasp objects and grip branches as they move through trees.
 These "pseudothumbs" are tucked near each wrist and have a bone, cartilage and three distinct muscles that move it, as well as their own fingerprints.

 "The aye-aye has the craziest hand of any primate," says lead author Adam Hartstone-Rose, associate professor of biological sciences, in a statement.
 "Their fingers have evolved to be extremely specialized — so specialized, in fact, that they aren't much help when it comes to moving through trees.
 When you watch them move, it looks like a strange lemur walking on spiders."

 Hartstone-Rose and his team were the first to document the extra digit.

 "It’s rather mysterious that no one had noticed the finger before, but this could be because it is mostly embedded in the fleshy part of the hand and therefore easy to miss," he writes in The Conversation.
 "It could also be that the long fingers are so distracting that anatomists just never noticed this small structure."